-Participants will be housed on Day -1 of Period 1, at the time indicated by the CRU, until after the last blood draw and/or study procedures on Day 12 of Period 2 for Part 1 or until after the last blood draw and/or study procedures on Day 8 of Period 2 for Part 2.
-Participants may be asked to check-in to the CRU earlier to undergo additional COVID-19 precaution procedures or testing not related to study protocol, as per CRU requirements.
+Participants will be housed on Day -1 of Period 1, at the time indicated by the CRU, until after the last blood draw and/or study procedures on Day 5 of Period 3.
+Participants may be admitted earlier than Day -1 for COVID-19 testing not related to study protocol, as per CRU requirements.